bradgough/labs/HYCU/hycu_lab.rst

  ..
 Note ::HYCU will be able to auto discover applications running inside a VM, and offer application level backup / restore.
 With this application awareness capability, you can now focus on protecting your applications.
 Follow the below steps in order to perform an application aware backup / restore.

 1. Select Virtual Machines in the main left menu.
-(Picture 30)

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image30.png

 2. Click on Credentials on the right-hand side.

 3. Create new credential group, make sure to use credentials with VM & APP access.
-(Picture 31)

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image31.png